Bringing your non-EEA de facto partner home to Ireland

 Where to apply for registration

-If you and your partner are living in Dublin, you need to make an online appointment to go to the Irish Naturalisation and Immigration Service Registration Office at 13/14 Burgh Quay, Dublin 2.
+If you and your partner are living in Dublin, you need to call Freephone 1800 741741 to make an appointment to go to the Irish Naturalisation and Immigration Service Registration Office at 13/14 Burgh Quay, Dublin 2.

-If you and your partner are living outside Dublin, you should go together to your local Garda District Headquarters.
-You should call the headquarters in advance to find out if you need to make an appointment.
+If you and your partner are living outside Dublin, you should call or email your local registration office for an appointment.

 If residency permission is granted

 The Registration Officer will put a Stamp 4 in your partner’s passport.
 Your partner then has permission to live and work in Ireland for the length of time stated on the stamp.

 Your partner’s Stamp 4 permission will usually be valid for 1 year.
 In order to stay in Ireland, your partner will need to renew this permission before it expires.

 If residency permission is not granted

 If a Stamp 4 is not issued (this can happen if there are any issues that need to be clarified such as identity, criminal history or relationship history), your partner may be asked to make a written application for residency to ISD .
 Your partner is not entitled to work in Ireland until a Stamp 4 has been issued.

 Step 5: After residency permission is granted